 The hefty joystick features 19 buttons and impeccable precision.
 The full kit weighs more than 14 pounds, so you’ll never need to worry about it slipping off your desk during intense dogfights.
 As with other Thrustmaster flight sticks, it comes with full access to the T.A.R.G.E.T advanced programming software.
 This lets you fully customize the inputs or use preset options for some of the most popular games.

 3. Thrustmaster T16000M FCS HOTAS

-Take to the skies: The best drones you can buy in 2021
+Take to the skies: The best drones you can buy

 For left-handed users, this is the best flight stick on the market.
 This model has a fully ambidextrous design, so you can quickly switch the joystick between right- and left-handed use.
 Or, if you’re an absolute madman, you can pilot your craft with a joystick in each hand.
 Just make sure the game supports it before you buy.